 An employee whose health or work performance has been affected by sexual harassment is not to have their employment status or conditions disadvantaged in any way.

 GUIDELINES

-Breaches are to be drawn to the attention of the Chief Executive Officer immediately.
+Breaches are to be drawn to the attention of the Chief Executive Officer or Shire President immediately.